Day of the Tentacle: Creative design

-Grossman and Schafer brainstormed regularly to devise the time travel puzzles and collaborated with members of the development team as well as other LucasArts employees.
+Grossman and Schafer brainstormed to devise the time travel puzzles and collaborated with members of the development team as well as other LucasArts employees.
 They would identify puzzle problems and work towards a solution similar to how the game plays.
-Most issues were addressed prior to programming, but some details were left unfinished to work on later.
+Most problems were addressed prior to programming, but some details were left unfinished to work on later.
 The staff conceived puzzles involving the U.S.'s early history based on their memory of their compulsory education, and using the more legendary aspects of history, such as George Washington cutting down a cherry tree to appeal to international audiences.
 To complete the elements, Grossman researched the period to maintain historical accuracy, visiting libraries and contacting reference librarians.
-The studio, however, took creative license towards facts to fit them into the game's design.
+The studio, however, took creative license towards facts to fit them into the design.

 Day of the Tentacle features a four-minute-long animated opening credit sequence, the first LucasArts game to have such.
 Ahern noted that their previous games would run the credits over primarily still shots which would only last for a few minutes, but with Tentacle, the team had grown so large that they worried this approach would be boring to players.
 They assigned Kyle Balda, an intern at CalArts, to create the animated sequence, with Chan helping to create minimalist backgrounds to aid in the animation.
 Originally this sequence was around seven minutes long, and included the three characters arriving at the mansion and releasing Purple Tentacle.
 Another LucasArts designer, Hal Barwood, suggested they cut it in half, leading to the shortened version as in the released game, and having the player take over when they arrive at the mansion.